How we inspect and prosecute

-Inspections Explained - watch our video below to find out how and why the GLA inspects businesses
+Inspections Explained - watch our video below to find out how and why the GLAA inspects businesses

 How to appeal against a decision

-You have the right to appeal against a GLA decision to refuse an application for a licence, attach a condition to a licence, revoke a licence or refuse the transfer of a licence.
+You have the right to appeal against a GLAA decision to refuse an application for a licence, attach a condition to a licence, revoke a licence or refuse the transfer of a licence.

 If your licence application is refused, you are able to request a review of your case before submitting a full appeal.
-You can provide further information to correct any factual errors that you believe the GLA has made when making its decision.
+You can provide further information to correct any factual errors that you believe the GLAA has made when making its decision.
 This must be made within 10 days.
 This only applies to licence refusals and not licence revocations where a full appeal must be made.
 Read our appeals page for further information.

 Find out more...

 Inspection information: The inspection process explained

 Who has been inspected: A list of compliance inspections from 2011 to date

 Licence decision policy: The decision process explained